 The attached resources explore the ways that space technology helps make our lives easier and safer and include:

-• A student worksheet for ages 1-6 that encourages hands-on exploration and creativity.
+• A student worksheet for Kindergarten to Year 6 that encourages hands-on exploration and creativity.

 • A teacher's guide designed to support educators, filled with inspiration for the activities.